 The State Ministry of Baden-Württemberg analyses the above-mentioned data for statistical purposes purely to measure demand for its website.
 The State Ministry of Baden-Württemberg does not have any way of allocating this data to a specific person.
 This data is not merged with other data sources.

 IP numbers are recorded for the duration of the visit for answering queries and they are stored for seven days.
-We collect this data to this extent on the basis of Article 6 Paragraph 1 (e) GDPR with the intention of providing this website so we can perform our tasks in the public interest (PR work of the State Government’s Press Office).
+We collect this data to this extent on the basis of Article 6 Paragraph 1 (e) GDPR in conjunction with Section 4 SDPA with the intention of providing this website so we can perform our tasks in the public interest (PR work of the State Government’s Press Office).

 Data that was logged when you accessed the website will be transmitted to third parties only to the extent that we are obligated to by law or by a court decision, or if forwarding this data is required in the event of attacks on the Internet infrastructure of the State Ministry of Baden-Württemberg to pursue legal rights or support criminal investigations.
 The data will not be forwarded in other cases.